MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-use-financials-data-source-flow.md

     *When a purchase document approval is requested*,
     *When a sales document approval is requested*, or
     *When a vendor aproval is requested*.
-5. Flow will prompt you for the information that is required to connect to your [!INCLUDE[d365fin](includes/d365fin_md.md)] data.
-If you selected one of the following triggers: *When a record is created*, *When a record is modified*, or *When a record is deleted*, you must select a company name and table name.
-With any other trigger, only the company name is required to connect.

-   Flow will show a list of companies and tables that are available from [!INCLUDE[d365fin](includes/d365fin_md.md)].
-These tables, or end points, represent all the web services that you have published from [!INCLUDE[d365fin](includes/d365fin_md.md)].

-   Alternatively, create a new web service URL in [!INCLUDE[d365fin](includes/d365fin_md.md)] by using the **Create Data Set** action in the **Web Services** page, using the **Set Up Reporting** Assisted Setup guide, or by choosing the **Edit in Excel** action in any lists.
+5. Flow will prompt you to select a company within your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant.
+Because each step in the Flow is independent of the next, you may be required to define the company multiple times when using a [!INCLUDE[d365fin](includes/d365fin_md.md)] template.

 At this point, you have successfully connected to your Finance and Operations, Business edition data and are ready to begin building your flow.
 For more information, see the [Flow documentation](https://flow.microsoft.com/documentation/getting-started/).